Alpha Centaurids

 The Alpha Centaurids are a meteor shower in the constellation Centaurus, peaking in early February each year.
 The average magnitude is around 2.5, with a peak of about three meteors an hour.

-They have been observed since 1969, with a single possible recorded observation in 1938.
+According to Philip M. Bagnall's Atlas of Meteor Showers: "The first probable observation of the α-Centaurids was by V. Williams from Sydney, Australia on 1889 February 10/11."

+Bagnall continues: "Nothing more was recorded until 1938, when Cuno Hoffmeister probably picked up activity from his site in South West Africa.
+However, the shower was only formally recognized during the 1970s, when Michael Buhagiar and members of the Western Australia Meteor Society undertook systematic observations."